AI safety

 • Mode A as the default for external AI models: no personal data shared until the customer activates Mode B

-• Consent flow for external AI models, implemented in the product
+• Per-prompt consent flow for external AI models, implemented in the product

 • Customer attestation at signing: no article 5 prohibited practices, with operational enforcement